-When you have a VA that suits your workflow, you can reduce labor costs, ensure your teams’ productivity, and allow them to focus on the things that matter.
-When choosing an executive assistant for hire, you can’t go wrong with Wing.
-Our assistants have English as their first language, are college-educated, and undergo a rigorous testing program.
+A VA that suits your workflow reduces labor costs, ensures your teams’ productivity, and allows them to focus on the things that matter.
+And when looking for an administrative or executive assistant for hire, choose Wing.
+Our assistants speak English, are college-educated, and undergo a rigorous testing program.
 Moreover, they can support businesses in several industries.

 What is an Administrative Assistant?